ginkgo-project/ginkgo/INSTALL.md

     `OFF` otherwise.
 *   `-DGINKGO_HIP_AMDGPU="gpuarch1;gpuarch2"` the amdgpu_target(s) variable
     passed to hipcc for the `hcc` HIP backend.
 The default is none (auto).
-*   `-DGINKGO_BUILD_HWLOC={ON, OFF}` builds Ginkgo with HWLOC.
-If system HWLOC is not found, Ginkgo will try to build it.
-Default is `ON` on Linux.
-Ginkgo does not support HWLOC on Windows/MacOS, so the default is `OFF` on Windows/MacOS.
 *   `-DGINKGO_BUILD_DOC={ON, OFF}` creates an HTML version of Ginkgo's documentation from inline comments in the code.
 The default is `OFF`.
 *   `-DGINKGO_DOC_GENERATE_EXAMPLES={ON, OFF}` generates the documentation of examples